 Kaye Autrey, Mauldin High School, Mauldin SC

 Kaye Autrey, has taught high school mathematics for over thirty-four years and has been presenting local, regional, and national workshops with College Board since 1993.
 She has recently worked with several textbook companies reviewing new calculus textbooks.
 Recently she was an Advanced Placement presenter at the 2013 National AP Conference in Las Vegas.
 She was the 2009 recipient of the Siemens Foundation Award for Excellence in Advanced Placement for Mathematics and Science.
 Ms. Autrey has been an AP Calculus Reader and has been a College Board Faculty Consultant since 1995.
 She is a past winner of the Greenville County Mathematics Teacher of the Year and past president of the South Carolina Association of Advanced Placement Mathematics Teachers.

 Lisa Putnam, Career Center, Winston-Salem, NC

 Lisa Putnam teaches AP Calculus and AP Statistics at the Career Center in Winston-Salem, NC.
 She has taught high school mathematics for 22 years holding National Board Certification (AYA Mathematics) since 2001.
-Mrs. Putnam has had experience reading the AP Calculus exam since 2010, and she has been an AP Consultant for College Board since 2012.
+Mrs. Putnam has been a reader for the AP Calculus exam since 2010, and she has been an AP Consultant for College Board since 2012.
 She has taught week-long and one-day AP Calculus workshops in North Carolina, West Virginia, Mississippi, and New York.

 Steven Thompson, Brookwood High School, Snellville, GA